Cocaine Use: Health Risks, Long and Short-Term Effects

 When people inject cocaine with a needle, they risk scarring and infections of their skin.
 People who smoke cocaine put themselves at risk for burns and cuts over various parts of their body.
-Fingers, lips, nose, eyebrows and other parts of the face become may scorched, singed, or charred from hot fumes or direct contact with the lighter or pipe.
+Fingers, lips, nose, eyebrows, and other parts of the face become may be scorched, singed, or charred from hot fumes or direct contact with the lighter or pipe.
 Burns and cuts on the hands may result from holding broken pipes.14,18

 The final aspect of cocaine’s effects on the skin is an indirect effect of cocaine’s impact on a person’s mental health.
 Some cocaine users may experience a specific form of hallucination called “cocaine bugs” or “formication,” in which the person feels that bugs or worms are crawling on or under their skin.
 This may lead to scratching, picking, and poking at the skin, resulting in wounds, scabs, and scars.19

 Cocaine’s influence extends to nearly all major systems in the body.
 The gastrointestinal (GI) system, the kidneys, and the reproductive system can all also be impacted by cocaine.
 Abuse of cocaine use also increases the risk of infectious disease transmission.

 What are the Effects of Cocaine on the Stomach (GI System)?